pgina/docs/plugins.md

 stage of a login.
 The parameter, a `SessionProperties` object contains information about the user including the username and password.
-For our plugin, we need to simply verify that the username contains the word `hello` and that the password is not empty.
+For our plugin, we need to simply verify that the username contains the word `hello` and that the password contains `pGina`.
 If that is the case, we return a successful result, if not we return failure.
 We return the result in a `BooleanResult` object.

 {% highlight csharp %}